aboulch/ConvPoint/README.md

 ## Usage

 We propose scripts for training on several point cloud datasets:
-- ModelNet40 (meshes can be found [here](http://modelnet.cs.princeton.edu/)).
+- ModelNet40 (meshes can be found here [https://shapenet.cs.stanford.edu/media/modelnet40_ply_hdf5_2048.zip](https://shapenet.cs.stanford.edu/media/modelnet40_ply_hdf5_2048.zip)).
 The meshes are sampled in the code using Trimesh.
 - ShapeNet *(code to be added)*
 - S3DIS *(code to be added)*
 - Semantic8 *(code to added)*